iamkanishka/Typescript-Concepts/Readme.md

 59. Implememt Decorators for the Accessot, Methods and Parameters for tehe classs in Typescript.
 60. Returning the constructor function from the class Decorators in the Typescript.
 61. Retruning Class Decorator extending constructor Functionn in the Typescript.
+62. Return Types of the other Decorators in the Typescript.